MortezaNajafian/mapboxgl-openlayermap/README.md

 ## E2E Testing
-For run e2e testing you should run ***yarn cypress*** for visual testing.
+For run e2e testing you should run ***yarn cypress*** then select e2e > select browser for test > select test file for visual testing.
 Also for headless testing you can run ***yarn cypress:headless***